-Mathilde Slot Department of Clinical Medicine (Anne Sig Sørensen asv@dcm.aau.dk vikar indtil 1.
-Februar 2021)
+Department of Clinical Medicine

+(Mathilde Slot masl@dcm.aau.dk er vikar indtil 1. februar 2022),

 Module type (e.g. study subject module, course module, project module etc.) Language of instruction.

 Description of the content and objectives of the course as regards learning objectives of the students in the module.
 This comprises a transcript of the knowledge, skills and competences described in the study regulations and curriculum.
 Reference can be made to elaborations on semester Moodle site and/or to curriculum on Study Board website (applicable for MedIS and Medicine).